magento/devdocs/src/cloud/project/privatelink-service.md

    -  A connection between the Magento VPC and your VPC

 {:.bs-callout-tip}
-Work with your network administrator and Magento CSM to determine the right PrivateLink connection type for your project.
+Work with your network administrator and Magento CTA to determine the right PrivateLink connection type for your project.
 Also, see your Cloud platform PrivateLink documentation [AWS PrivateLink][], [Azure PrivateLink].

 ## Request PrivateLink enablement